chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 3.2.0-chenwx
 ```

-[**NOTE**] It's more convenient to preserve the kernel source untouched and have all the configuration output and compilation results generated in a remote directory.
+**NOTE**: It's more convenient to preserve the kernel source untouched and have all the configuration output and compilation results generated in a remote directory.

 1) it leaves the source unpolluted by all of those output files, which makes it easier if you want to search the tree using something like grep.